 As of December 31, 2012, 2013 and 2014 and June 30, 2015, the balance of our trust rights was RMB34.5 million, RMB31.5 million, RMB80.5 million and RMB25.0 million, respectively.
 We preferred trust products guaranteed by third parties to reduce our investment risks.
 The terms of the trust products we purchased typically ranged from one year to three years.
-During the Track Record Period, a majority of the trust products we purchased were offered by Guangdong Yuecai Trust, a trust company wholly owned by Guangdong provincial government.
-To carry out its social responsibilities, it offers trust products to help SMEs finance their business operations from time to time.
-We invested into the trust products it offers, and it further provides trust loans to various SME borrowers with the capital from us and other investors.
+During the Track Record Period, a majority of the trust products we purchased were offered by Guangdong Yuecai Trust, a trust company wholly owned by Guangdong provincial government and subject to the supervision of the CBRC and its Guangdong office.
+The offerings of such trust products were initiated by Guangdong Re-Guarantee in response to its social responsibilities to help SMEs finance their business operations.
+We and other investors invested into such trust products, and Guangdong Yuecai Trust further provides trust loans to various SME borrowers with the capital from us and other investors.
 The trust loans extended to SME borrowers are typically guaranteed by guarantee companies, which are obliged to settle the default amounts with Guangdong Yuecai Trust in the event that the borrowers of the trust loans fail to perform their repayment obligations.
-Among the trust products we purchased from Guangdong Yuecai Trust which were outstanding as of December 31, 2012, 2013 and 2014 and June 30, 2015, three trust products were purchased through our arrangements with Guangdong Re-Guarantee.
+Among the trust products we purchased from Guangdong Yuecai Trust which were outstanding as of December 31, 2012, 2013 and 2014 and June 30, 2015, three trust products were purchased by us and Guangdong Re-Guarantee.
+We purchased those trust products through our arrangements with Guangdong Re-Guarantee.
 Under such arrangements, we authorized Guangdong Re-Guarantee to invest into the trust schemes with the capital we provided to Guangdong Re-Guarantee.
 After the trust schemes expired and we performed all our obligations under such arrangements, Guangdong Re-Guarantee should return to us the capital we provided and the proceeds generated from the capital we provided.
 We guaranteed the trust loans.
 The term of each of the trust products was 12 months.
 These three trust products have expired and no default occurred in respect of them.
 One trust product was purchased directly in our name.
 Guangdong Re-Guarantee guaranteed the trust loan.
 The term of the trust product was three years.
 The trust product is outstanding.
+We consider our investments into such trust products as good use of our idle cash, as compared to our SME lendings which are typically of a shorter term, the trust products offered by Guangdong Yuecai Trust allow us a return on a longer term.
+In addition, our co-investments with Guangdong Re-Guarantee into such trust products strengthen our cooperation with Guangdong Re-Guarantee and these trust products could offer the underlying SME borrowers more sizable funding, as compared to our SME lendings.
+As required by the Guidance on the Risk Supervision on Trust Companies (《關於信託公司風險監管的指導意見》) issued by the CBRC, Guangdong Yuecai Trust shall file new trust products with Guangdong office of the CBRC 10 days in advance when it offers such new trust products within its business scope to investors.
+All the trust products we purchased from Guangdong Yuecai Trust have been filed with Guangdong office of the CBRC.